spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/documenting-glue-api-endpoints.md

 Always check the schema your resources are described with before releasing your resource.

-Below you’ll find the description of the properties you can use in the annotations:
+Below you'll find the description of the properties you can use in the annotations:

 |     |     |
 | --- | --- |